ArnabPushilal/SpotifyPopularityPrediction/README.md

 * We can see there is a direct correlation between a song's popularity & the year of release.
 * Initially I was about to dump all the data into one model, then I thought it would be prudent of me to *make the model decade-wise*.
 Since all the new test data can't really be from the past.
 * For 2020 there is a drop in average & 605 Null values were there.
 This goes to suggest that there is probably a mimimum threshold of time that a song needs to be on spotify for the PopularityScore to be calculated.
 For this purpose I will ignore the songs of 2020.
-* It would also be interesting to see the how different are the features for the songs in each decade & how they correlate with each other
+* It would also be interesting to see the how different are the features for the songs in each decade & how they correlate with each other.

 ## Univariate plots